Learning Peer Influence Probabilities with Linear Contextual Bandits: Experiments

-\textit{$LinUCB$.} This baseline assumes that the expected reward (i.e., the influence probability) is a linear function of the edge feature vector~\cite{li-www-2010}.
-This makes it well aligned with our experimental setting, as influence probabilities are generated as linear combinations of edge features.
-We set $\alpha = 2.0$ for $LinUCB$.
+\textit{$LinUCB$.} This baseline assumes that the expected reward is a linear function of the edge feature vector~\cite{li-www-2010}.
+We set $\alpha = 2.0$.

-\textit{$EENet$.} This baseline does not rely on the linearity assumption~\cite{ban-iclr-2022}.
-Instead, it learns low-dimensional representations to improve reward estimation and accelerate convergence compared to standard $LinUCB$, making it suitable for capturing more complex feature–influence relationships.
+\textit{$EENet$.} This is a nonlinear baseline~\cite{ban-iclr-2022} which can capture more complex feature–influence relationships.
 We follow the authors’ default configuration~\cite{ban-iclr-2022} and perform a grid search over learning rates for each dataset, reporting the best-performing results.